sensei-0z/Chip8_emulator/README.md

 # Chip8_emulator
 A CHIP-8 emulator in C++

-CHIP-8 is an interpretted programming language developed by Joseph Weisbecker in the mid 70s and was initally used on the COSMAC VIP and Telmac 1800 8-bit microcomputers to make game programming easier.
-CHIP-8 programs are run using a CHIP-8 virtual machine.
+HIP-8, a programming language created by Joseph Weisbecker in the 1970s, was designed to simplify game development on early microcomputers like the COSMAC VIP and Telmac 1800.
+CHIP-8 programs are executed using a virtual machine, a software simulation of a computer.

-This is a fairly complete implementation of a CHIP-8 virtual machine however there is currently no sound.
+This implementation of a CHIP-8 virtual machine is quite comprehensive but currently lacks sound capabilities.

 ## Compiling and Running